aris-space/euler-cfd/airbrake_comparisons/README.md

 `ab_1` is the lower airbrake (closest to the motor), `ab_2` is the upper one.

 **Important:** these are min/max values of the solver oscillations at 250 m/s, **not** of the overall flight.
+**Even more important:** this error margin is over the solver oscillations for the mesh quality used.
+It does **not** guarantee quality of the actual value in physical terms.
+That requires mesh refinement studies and experimental validation.

 ### 02_side_lips